ParadiseBotLists/Documentation/docs/paradise-api/librarys/overview.md

 ---
 id: overview
-title: API Library's
+title: API Modules
-sidebar_label: Overview
+sidebar_label: Introduction
 ---

 The Paradise API is available as a Wrapper/Module for Multiple Programming Languages, All of which can be found here